Alienware AW3423DW review: Quantum dot OLED renders rival monitors obsolete

 These downsides will be disappointing for those who hoped the Alienware AW3423DW would be the one display to rule them all.
 Still, this is an impressive monitor and a great start for QD-OLED technology in the PC market.

-Then there's the price. $1,299 is not affordable, but it's highly competitive and an extra layer of buttercream frosting on an already delicious cake.
+Then there's the price.
+US$1,299 (AU$2,299) is not affordable, but it's highly competitive and an extra layer of buttercream frosting on an already delicious cake.
 Most flagship gaming ultrawides with similar specs, like the LG Ultragear 34PG950G, are just as expensive despite inferior performance.

 Gamers, don't hesitate.
 You'll want to buy the AW3423DW before it goes out of stock.